-But sometimes someone else already said the words that describe your photo the best.
-If you use someone else’s quote or lyrics, always credit them.
+But sometimes someone else has already said the words that describe your photo the best.
+If you use someone else’s quotes or lyrics, always credit them.

 Be careful with using lyrics and movie titles as captions, though.
-Even if you credit them, there might be legal issues with using them if you try to make money somehow.
+Even if you credit them, there might be legal issues in using them if you try to make money from the photo.

-You shouldn’t just describe what’s obvious in the photo.
+You shouldn’t just caption a photo with the obvious.
 The photo caption should give extra value or information to the viewer.

 You don’t have to overcomplicate it.
 You can also just use the first sentence that comes to your mind when you look at the photo.

 Take the example of the photo of the hot air balloons below.
-Instead of using the caption ‘ hot air balloons in Turkey’, you can also say the first thing that comes to your mind.
-I would use ‘This is the pure definition of freedom’.
+Instead of using the caption “hot air balloons in Turkey,” you can also say the first thing that comes to mind.
+I would use, “This is the pure definition of freedom.”